airblade/flippeur/README.md

 # Flippeur

-Flippeur is a simple feature flipper for Rails.
-Features are setup in a Rails initializer and you can use any logic you like to determine whether or not a feature is available to a user.
+Flippeur is a simple feature flipper.
+Features are setup with a simple Ruby DSL which lets you use any logic you like to determine whether or not a feature is available to a user.

+If you're using Rails you can pop your feature definition file in an initializer.

 Features are not stored in a database and there's no web UI for toggling them.